JuanMorenoDeveloper/earth001.github.io/_posts/2020-09-09-3-way-to-improve-our-unit-test-assertions.md

 assertEquals(3, result.size());
 ```

-We can think is the same, actually when the test is OK we'll get a green result.
+We can think is the same, actually, when the test is OK we'll get a green result.

 Now, lets make the test fail changing the number 3 to 5.